The Dance Party

 The Dance Party is an American pop rock band from Washington, D.C.

 The Dance Party

 Formation, EP, Friction!
 Friction Friction!

 The Dance Party was formed in 2005 in College Park, Maryland by vocalist Mick Coogan, guitarist Kevin Bayly, drummer Jeff David, and bassist Danny Hoag, and soon released their first EP, The Dance Party EP.
-After building a reputation in the D.C. area and throughout the Mid-Atlantic for wild partying and huge, over-the-top live performances, The Dance Party self-released their full-length record Friction!
+After building a reputation in the D.C. area and throughout the Mid-Atlantic for partying and “over-the-top” live performances, The Dance Party self-released their full-length record Friction!
 Friction!
 Friction! in July 2007.
 In late 2007, the band rounded out their live show by adding keyboardist Drew Doucette of Beauty Pill as a full-time member.

 Tigers EP

 In 2008, the band recorded an unreleased album with Andros Rodriguez which was later released as the five-song EP Tigers in a limited pressing containing the song "Sasha Don't Sleep."
 On November 14, 2011, the band announced that Tigers would be released in its entirety on December 23, 2011.

 Music from Tigers has been featured on such television series as The Jersey Shore, The Real World, and Keeping Up with the Kardashians.

 After the departure of David and Hoag in early 2009, the band added former Driving East drummer Jon Jester and bassist Rishi Chakrabarty to the line up.